ictnlp/OR-NMT/README.md

 In order to save training time, we use the sentence-level oracle method to finetune the best base model.

-Setting of the sentence-level oracle for the WMT'14 English=\>German dataset:
+Setting of the sentence-level oracle for the WMT'14 English-\>German dataset:

 ```shell
 export CUDA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7